nmmichalak/R_programming_for_research/day3/day_03_workflow_and_data_transformation.md

   joined_survey %>%
   mutate(gender2 = gender %>% recode("male"= "1", "female" = "0"))
 ```
+Did you notice I have an embedded pipe scenario going on here, how crazy is that!

   + `filter()`
     + filter will remove the entire row